Follow Us on Social Media

 LL.M.-J.D.
 Transfer Program

-Starting with the 2015-16 academic year, Moritz LL.M. students will be eligible to apply to the J.D. program at the end of their LL.M. year.
+LL.M. students are eligible to apply to transfer to the J.D. program at the end of their LL.M. year.
 The Law School Admission Test (LSAT) is not required.
 To qualify for this transfer option, LL.M. students will inform the Assistant Dean for International and Graduate Affairs of their intention to be considered as a transfer student during the fall semester of their LL.M. year (by the announced deadline which shall not be later than Nov.
 30).

 The admissions process is extremely selective (more selective than the LL.M.
 Program), and we anticipate that only applicants with distinguished grades will be the most competitive.
 References from Ohio State law faculty will also carry significant weight.
 With the exception of the LSAT, all other application requirements must be met for consideration in the pool of J.D. transfer applicants.